Copyright © University of Cambridge. All rights reserved.

 relates counting in twos with the natural phenomenon that legs on creatures always come in pairs.
 It might be best done with a small group of children.

-which also include a centipede and a millipede along with name cards.
+include a centipede and a millipede along with name cards.

 You could start by showing the children all the pictures of the animals.
 If they need prompting, ask them to talk about what they see.
 They are likely to mention a whole variety of things, but focus in on the number of legs the animals have, perhaps by saying something like, "Tell me about the animals' legs".